 Fire Shrimp can be a bit shy and sensitive to bright light, at times, and would benefit from having some live rock structure to retreat to for safety.

 The fire shrimp is considered a cleaner shrimp

-The Blood Red Fire Shrimp is also considered to be a cleaner shrimp species.
+The Blood Red Fire Shrimp is also considered to be a cleaner shrimp species, along with the Scarlet Skunk, Coral Banded, and Peppermint shrimps.
 It should set up a ‘cleaning station’ in your tank–a part of the shrimp’s territory where fish will swim up and receive a complimentary cleaning service–which means the shrimp will pick off dead scales, skin and remove parasites from the fish.
 Watching this behavior, in action, is one of my absolute favorite things in this entire hobby.

 Check them out in action in this video below!

 Feeding and diet

 The Fire Shrimp doesn’t have any particular nutritional or feeding requirements that are noteworthy, per se.
 As mentioned earlier, they are a cleaner shrimp species and will eat parasites and dead skin off your fish.
 They will also scavenge and eat leftover food, including thawed frozen foods, flakes, and pellets in the tank.
 I’ve also heard of shrimp eating the food right out of the hand of an aquarist.
 If you have an ultra-clean SPS tank (low bioload, low feedings), you may want to target feed your shrimp–but otherwise, they are likely to be alright as long as your tank is sufficiently fed.
 You will want to monitor to make sure they are eating well and aren’t always bullied out of eating.